March 3, 2025

 Graphic showing different video resolutions

-Bear in mind that screen size and aspect ratio aren’t the same thing as video resolution.
-Aspect ratio refers to the shape of your image (ratio of width to height), while screen size refers to the dimensions of your image in inches (e.g. a 55-inch TV).
-They have nothing to do with pixel density.
-You can have a 4K image on a 50 inch or a 90 inch screen—it will still be 4K.
+Screen size and aspect ratio are different from video resolution.
+Aspect ratio defines the shape of an image (width-to-height ratio), while screen size refers to the display's physical dimensions in inches (e.g., a 55-inch TV).
+These factors do not affect pixel density.
+A 4K image will remain 4K whether displayed on a 50-inch or a 90-inch screen.

-There are many reasons why video creators and filmmakers create content in 4K.
-Some of these benefits are:
+There are several reasons why video creators and filmmakers prefer working in 4K resolution.
+Some of the key benefits include:

 • Enhanced viewing experience: The biggest advantage to using 4K resolution to shoot or view content is a high-quality viewing experience.
 With over 8 million pixels in a 4K image, it will be sharper, clearer, and more lifelike than any lower resolution.